The Giving Account

 You can download this checklist of good questions to ask nonprofits you are interested in learning more about.

 In addition to your own research, you may wish to consider the organizations selected by expert observers of the nonprofit sector.
-For example, the Center for High Impact Philanthropy analyzed charities for impact and cost effectiveness and picked 14 giving opportunities in fields from global health to impoverished youth.
+For example, the Center for High Impact Philanthropy analyzed charities for impact and cost effectiveness and picked a variety of high impact giving opportunities to help donors make a bigger difference with their philanthropic gifts.

 Choosing the best charities can take time.
 There are many wonderful organizations, and even if you stay focused on just the ones that align with your giving mission, you’ll want to be fully informed.